Metal Gear Solid V: Ground Zeroes: Plot

-The epilogue reveals that the United States government downplayed MSF's destruction and attempted to cover up their dealings with the organization, as do many of MSF's clients.
-There are no known survivors of the assault, apart from Snake, Miller, and Huey.
-In a post-credits scene, set prior to Snake's arrival at Camp Omega, Paz is interrogated by Skull Face, the commander of XOF, who demands the whereabouts of Cipher / Zero, as Paz had met Zero in person.
+The epilogue reveals that the United States government downplayed MSF's destruction and attempted to cover up their dealings with the organization, as did many of MSF's clients.
+There are no known survivors of the assault apart from Snake, Miller, and Huey.
+In a post-credits scene, set prior to Snake's arrival at Camp Omega, Paz is interrogated by XOF commander Skull Face, who demands the whereabouts of Cipher / Zero, as Paz had met Zero in person.
 Paz eventually gives in and agrees to tell him Zero's location.

 Collectible audio logs reveal that Huey arranged for the United Nations to come to Mother Base against both Snake's and Miller's objections, prompting them to hide the nuclear-equipped Metal Gear ZEKE underwater.
 At Camp Omega, Paz and Chico are tortured, physically and psychologically, for information about the MSF base.
-Chico tells Skull Face the location of the base and what defenses there are.
-Paz berates Chico for giving up the information, but later records herself saying she forgives him and would not have made it through the torture without him.
+Chico divulges the base's location and defenses to Skull Face.
+Paz berates Chico for giving up the information, but later records herself saying she forgives him and would not have survived the torture without him.

 Side Ops

 Ground Zeroes contains four additional missions, known as Side Ops, that take place in the weeks before the events of the main storyline.
 In the game's universe, they are labelled "pseudo-historical recreations".

 In the first mission, Snake is sent to a U.S. naval prison facility in Cuba to eliminate or extract a Marine Corps sniper team hiding at the facility to avoid extradition to Laos, where they stand accused of war crimes.
 Suspicious about the facility's purpose, MSF stations a spy—revealed to be the series' creator, Hideo Kojima, reprising a similar cameo in Peace Walker—in the camp, who requests an emergency evacuation.
 Snake provides support from the air long enough for him to escape.
 Unable to plant another agent of their own, MSF send Snake in to make contact with an undercover informant posing as a guard.
 He discovers that the informant has set a trap for him, but is able to secure a recording made by the guard.
 With evidence that the base is an illegal black site, Snake returns in advance of an airborne assault to sabotage the facility's anti-aircraft defences.
-Although he is successful, the promised assault is replaced by an airstrike, leaving him stranded in the middle of the base with fighter jets inbound.
-After escaping, he and Kaz Miller speculate that the entire affair—from the camp's conversion to a black site to the aborted assault—were a series of plots orchestrated by Cipher, first to establish a compound outside any legal jurisdiction and later to disrupt Militaires Sans Frontières' operations.
+Although he is successful, the promised assault is replaced by an air strike, leaving him stranded at the base with fighter jets inbound.
+After escaping the Camp Omega seconds before the air strike reduces it to rubble, he and Kaz Miller speculate that the entire affair—from the camp's conversion to a black site to the aborted assault—were a series of plots orchestrated by Cipher, first to establish a compound outside any legal jurisdiction and later to disrupt Militaires Sans Frontières' operations.